Statistical Predictions of the Accreted Stellar Halos around Milky Way-Like Galaxies: Conclusions

 \section{Conclusions}

 We have presented a new model based on \SatGen for the construction of stellar halos from the disrupted remains of accreted satellite galaxies.
-Unlike computationally expensive hydrodynamical simulations that are hampered by limited sample sizes and numerical artifacts, our semi-analytic approach efficiently samples the full diversity of merger histories essential for probing the various stochastic processes at play during galaxy formation.
-Using three different merger tree samples with a total of $30,000$ unique mass accretion histories of MW-like host halos, we have investigated correlations between several observables and characteristics of the host halo's assembly history.
+Unlike computationally expensive hydrodynamical simulations that are hampered by limited sample sizes and numerical artifacts, our semi-analytic approach efficiently samples the full diversity of merger histories essential for probing the stochastic processes that shape galaxy formation.
+Using three merger tree samples, $S_0$, $S_{15}$, and $S_{30}$, which span a log-normal distribution in present-day halo mass centered on $\Mdm = 10^{12},\Msun$ with scatter values of $\sigma_M = 0$, $0.15$, and $0.30$ dex, respectively, we investigate correlations between several observables and characteristics of the host halo's assembly history.
+Each merger tree sample contains $10,000$ unique accretion histories enabling a robust characterization of halo-to-halo variance.

-Specifically, we have focused on three main present-day observables: $\Mcen$, the stellar mass of the main host galaxy, $\Mash$ the accreted stellar halo mass, and $\Msat$ the cumulative stellar mass in surviving satellites.
-We studied how these quantities are impacted by various sources of stochasticity in the assembly of MW-like galaxies, and how they are correlated with characteristics of the host halo's MAH.
+We have specifically focused on three main present-day observables: $\Mcen$, the stellar mass of the main host galaxy, $\Mash$ the accreted stellar halo mass, and $\Msat$ the cumulative stellar mass in surviving satellites.
+We studied how these quantities are impacted by various sources of stochasticity in the assembly of MW-mass galaxies, and how they are correlated with characteristics of the host halo's MAH.
 Our main results are as follows:

 \begin{itemize}[leftmargin=0.27truecm, labelwidth=0.2truecm]

 \item On average, $\sim$ 95\% of the present-day ASH comes from satellite systems that have been completely disrupted by tidal forces or merged directly with the central.
 The remaining $\sim$ 5\% originates from surviving satellite systems that are in the process of being tidally stripped.